-We didn’t fast by choice.
+We don’t fast by choice.
 Circumstances led to this.
-With the city shut down, grocery stores were looted, we had no power for miles, and no running water.
-The church garden struggled to feed the remnants of our congregation.
+With the city shut down, grocery stores were looted.
+We have no power for miles and no running water.
+The church garden struggles to feed the remnants of our congregation.
 Pastor John dug up the corn crop last Tuesday.
 It was brown like smoking tobacco.
-The tomatoes and cucumbers blossomed, then died, before becoming vegetables.
-The soil was arid like sand.
+The tomatoes and cucumbers blossomed then died before becoming eatable vegetables.
+The soil is arid like sand.

 “Do you think this is the end of the world?”
 Jessie whispers.

 “Shhhh!”
-Mother Jones is in the front pew with the pastor and his associates.
+Mother Jones is in the front pew with the pastor and the elders.
 We can see the wrinkled, cellulite skin of her thighs underneath he rolled up skirt.
 She prefers to pray in silence so she can concentrate on what she wants to petition to the Lord, and she’s easily distracted and fumbles over her words when other people are talking.
 She must hate Sister Teresa right now.
-She circles the sanctuary, shouting her pray aloud.
+She circles the sanctuary, shouting her prayer aloud.

 “We ask you to send the rain, God!” she screams, her South Georgian accent coming out strong.
 “Shower down on us as you did the manna for the children of Israel.”

 “Does she have to be so loud, though?”
 I say.

 “She wants to make sure God hears her.”

 “The whole continent can hear her.”
 We both snicker into the cushion of the pew, and again Mother Jones shhhes us.